Harold Washington College

 academic information to new students and parents/family during

-Assists in recruitment of potential students by advising
+- Assists in recruitment of potential students by advising them

 weekly, and semester records/logs concerning students to compile